-Though it may not be the first city you think of when you hear the name Florence, this quaint hamlet nestled in the lowcountry of South Carolina has so much to offer.
+Though it may not be the first city you think of when you hear the name Florence, this quaint city nestled in South Carolina has so much to offer.

 Florence is a burgeoning hub of culture with a vast variety of arts, entertainment, architecture, wilderness, and classic country cooking.
 It has a rich history and a charming character, culminating in that special spirit of the Palmetto State.

 Florence boasts a beautiful balance between the appeal of a small southern South Carolina town and the amenities and activities of a bustling big city.
-Here are all our favorite things to do in Florence, SC!
+If you find yourself in Florence like we did, there are a few amazing things to get up to there.
+Whether you have a day or a week, here are the best things to do in Florence, South Carolina!

 Best Things To Do In Florence, South Carolina